libonomy/network-connection/README.md

 ### How to begin

-Download the build file from linux https://github.com/libonomy/libonomy-p2p
+Download the build file from linux https://github.com/libonomy/network-connection/tree/main-beta-v1 Or
+Build Your Own Using Libonomy Full Node Implementation Beta.V1.Release (With Crypto Currency support)
 > IMPORTANT: Please use Chrome, Firefox or Safari to browse the guide.

 ## Before Connection